Cong An Hanoi FC: First regional tournament

 Công An Hà Nội competed in the 2024–25 ASEAN Club Championship as the 2023 V.League 1 champions.
 This was the first time that the club faces teams from outside Vietnam in an official match.
 Công An Hà Nội were then drawn in a group alongside Thailand club Buriram United, Singaporean club Lion City Sailors, Malaysian club Kuala Lumpur City, Filipino club Kaya–Iloilo and Indonesian club Borneo Samarinda.
 Công An Hà Nội went on to have a 100% winning record in the group stage and also notably beaten Southeast Asian giants, Buriram United 2–1 at home on 22 August 2024.
 The club then advance as group leaders and faced Group A runners-up from Indonesia, PSM Makassar in the semi-finals and won 1–2 on aggregate, thus making the club advanced to final.
 However, the club lost the final on 21 May 2025 against Buriram United under a 3–2 from penalties under 5–5 aggregate.
 In the final of the 2024–25 Vietnamese Cup on 29 June 2025, Công An Hà Nội thrash opponent Sông Lam Nghệ An 5–0 as Alan Grafite scored a hat-trick to guide the club to win their first ever Cup in the club history.

 As the winner of the 2024–25 Vietnamese Cup, Công An Hà Nội qualified to the 2025–26 AFC Champions League Two and the regional 2025–26 ASEAN Club Championship.
 In the ASEAN Club Championship, Công An Hà Nội was then drawn in Group A alongside both Thailand club Buriram United and BG Pathum United, Vietnamese club Công An Hà Nội, Malaysian club, Selangor and Singaporean club Tampines Rovers.
+Công An Hà Nội ended up finishing in fourth position in the group stage thus didn't see themselves qualified to the next round.
+Công An Hà Nội then qualified to the round of 16 in the AFC Champions League Two after finishing as group stage runners-up thus facing Singaporean club Tampines Rovers in the knockout stage.
+However, the club was forfeited with a 3–0 defeat in the first leg for fielding two ineligible players, Stefan Mauk and Rogério Alves.
+Công An Hà Nội then bowed out from the tournament after suffering a 6–1 defeat on aggregate.
+The defeat didn't stop Công An Hà Nội as they went on to become the 2025–26 V.League 1 champions.

+AFC Champions League Elite debut

+Công An Hà Nội started off the 2026–27 season playing in the 2026–27 AFC Champions League Elite preliminary round facing off against Australian club Adelaide United on 11 August 2026.
+Công An Hà Nội then went on to win 2–0 at the Hindmarsh Stadium thus seeing the club qualified to the league phase for the first time in the club history.